Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 We bought the Jus-Rol pains au chocolat.
 These are around £2.30 in most supermarkets, and often on offer for £1.50.
 This makes them a pretty reasonable treat breakfast, especially compared to eating out.
 What is also fab is that little ones can get involved with making these and it’s a great fun way to start the day together.

-Some days we will just enjoy these, with a nice coffee, and other days we’ll have a bacon, sausage and egg breakfast wrap, or just cook up some air fryer bacon and air fryer sausages to enjoy in breakfast muffins.
+Some days we will just enjoy these, with a nice coffee, and other days we’ll have a bacon, sausage and egg breakfast wrap, or just cook up some air fryer bacon and air fryer sausages to enjoy in air fryer English muffins.
 On occasion I’ll cook a variety of little pastries and treats the night before and we will enjoy them together in the morning as a cold breakfast buffet.